New legislation applies from April 2021 (delayed from April 2020). If you Business engagers contractors, you may have new legal duties.

 Do not apply Attachment Of Earnings (AEO) or Earnings Arrestments (EA)

-If you receive an AEO or EA ordering deductions from earnings, do not apply the order to deemed employees as they are not employees and the order should be returned to the issuing authority confirming that the individual is an employee.
+If you receive an AEO or EA ordering deductions from earnings, do not apply the order to deemed employees as they are not employees and the order should be returned to the issuing authority confirming that the individual is not an employee.

 PAYadvice articles on Off-Payroll Workers / Deemed employees